micmejia/bible-dump/AMPC/Colossians/Col 2.md

-For I want you to know how great is my solicitude for you [how severe an inward struggle I am engaged in for you] and for those [believers] at Laodicea, and for all who [[^a]like yourselves] have never seen my face _and_ known me personally.
+For I want you to know how great is my solicitude for you [how severe an inward struggle I am engaged in for you] and for those [believers] at Laodicea, and for all who [like yourselves] have never seen my face _and_ known me personally.